 Mutton keema curry – keema masala – a mutton keema recipeCourse: Dinner, Side dishCuisine: Mughlai/North IndianDifficulty: Easy

 Mutton keema curry or keema masala is a delicious mutton keema recipe.
-It is basically an Indian-style minced lamb or goat meat curry cooked in a spicy masala-based gravy.
+It is basically an Indian-style minced lamb or goat meat curry, made by cooking mince or keema in a spicy masala-based gravy.

 2 onion(medium size)